bifurcationkit/BifurcationKitDocs.jl/docs/src/branchswitching.md

 ## [From non simple branch point to equilibria](@id abs-simple-eq)

 We provide an automatic branch switching method in this case.
-The method is to first compute the reduced equation (see [Non-simple branch point](@ref)) and use it to compute the nearby solutions.
-These solutions are seeded as initial guess for [`continuation`](@ref).
+The underlying method is to first compute the reduced equation (see [Non-simple branch point](@ref)) and use it to compute the nearby solutions.
+These solutions are then seeded as initial guess for [`continuation`](@ref).
 Hence, you can perform automatic branch switching by calling `continuation` with the following options:

 ```julia
 continuation(br::ContResult, ind_bif::Int, optionsCont::ContinuationPar;